MaksimOvsienko/backend_behave_automation/README.md

 * SQLAlchemy in pair with postgres database, which is running in docker container
 * Python version 3.11

-### Main features

-* End to end tests:
-* * User authorization, creation and deletion of announcement
-* * Getting user profile data, editing and successfully saving it
-* Custom logger

 ### How to run project: